kubernetes-sigs/kubespray/docs/ansible.md

 If you want it a standalone, make sure those groups do not intersect.
 If you want the server to act both as control-plane and node, the server must be defined on both groups _kube_control_plane_ and _kube_node_.
-If you want a standalone and unschedulable master, the server must be defined only in the _kube_control_plane_ and not _kube_node_.
+If you want a standalone and unschedulable control plane, the server must be defined only in the _kube_control_plane_ and not _kube_node_.

 There are also two special groups: